Skip to main content

 Number of sessions over time

 This section lists the number of wireless device sessions per day.
 A session is defined as a series of wireless probes from one device with no more than a five-minute gap between adjacent probes.
-Sessions from unassociated devices will be included, as well as sessions from devices associated to any SSID.
-Analytics must be enabled under Network-wide > General's Location and scanning section in order for a network to include this in the Summary Report.
+Sessions from unassociated devices are included, as well as sessions from devices associated to any SSID.

 A bar graph listing number of sessions over time.
 Each bar represents the number of sessions for each day from July 26th to August 1st.